 By following these steps, you will see how Altium turns routing from a manual, error-prone task into a constraint-driven workflow - reducing cleanup, improving layout quality, and helping teams complete complex PCB designs faster with greater confidence.

 Supply chain risk and cost issues often surface too late - after a design is complete, parts are selected, and procurement discovers shortages, price spikes, or obsolescence.
+Component availability can change faster than product development cycles, making real-time supply chain visibility a critical design consideration.
 When component intelligence lives outside the design environment in disconnected tools and spreadsheets, teams are forced into reactive part swaps, rushed ECOs, and schedule delays.
 This guided demo shows how to embed live supply chain intelligence directly into the BOM with Altium, so sourcing realities inform design decisions from the start.

 In this walkthrough, we will cover the core features that allow you to: